seregazhuk/seregazhuk.github.io_old/_posts/2017-11-20-memcached-reactphp-p4.md

 }
 {% endhighlight %}

 This trait is necessary for PHPUnit to assert mocked expectations.
 By default PHPUnit doesn't count Mockery assertions and if there are no `$this->assert*` calls in the test class, PHPUnit will report: `This test did not perform any assertions`.
 So we should include this integration trait in the test class.
-When all these preparations are done we can move to writing tests.
+When all these preparations are done we can move on to writing tests.

 ## Assert Promise Resolves

 So, we start with a simple test.
 It will check that the client resolves a promise from the request with a response data from the server.
-For these purposes, we will use `version()` method, because it is very simple and has no arguments.
+For these purposes, we will use client's `version()` method (that returns Memcached server version), because it is very simple and has no arguments.
 The scenario is the following:

 1. We call `version()` method.
 2. We assert that the promise from `version()` method was resolved with the value of `12345`.